 His recommendation from the menu?
 “Sambusas.”
 He went into further detail: “I like the beef sambusa a lot, but all of the sambusas are good…Sambusas are going to be a big winner.
 It’s a good food truck item.”

-Also attending the opening was Professor Elizabeth Eames from Bates’ Anthropology Department.
-Last year, two of her classes collaborated with the Isuken Cooperative in its preliminary stages, providing consulting and film footage of the business process.
+Professor Elizabeth Eames from Bates’ Anthropology Department was also in attendance.
+Her connection to the truck started last year, when two of her classes collaborated with the Isuken Co-op in its preliminary stages by providing consulting services and film footage of the business process.

 For Professor Eames, the opening of the food truck has a significant impact in terms of the wider community.
 “It brings people together to celebrate the bounty of the land and the community itself, to share conversations with people you know and don’t know.
-Anthropologists call it ‘commensality,’ where you eat together, and eating together forms bonds.
-So, throw that word ‘commensality’ in there if you want,” she said.
+Anthropologists call it ‘commensality,’ where you eat together, and eating together forms bonds,” she said, adding, “so, throw that word ‘commensality’ in there if you want.”

 According to Dekow, “The biggest challenge to start this was the community displacement and the complaints of the barriers of language—the fears ‘We don’t know the language’ and ‘We’re afraid that this won’t happen,’ and until we found CDI, Cooperative Development Institute, we didn’t know as leaders exactly what to do with the right elements to form the co-op.”